bdcravens/railo-vagrant/README.md

 Running it
 ----------
+ - downloads the Ubuntu instance (only the first time)
+ - installs Tomcat, Apache, MySQL, VIM and GIT
+ - downloads and extracts Railo
+ - creates up a MySQL database called oracle_rules
-This downloads the Ubuntu instance (only the first time), apt-get installs Tomcat, downloads and extracts Railo, configures Tomcat and Railo with defaults, and gives you a bare-bones index.cfm.
+ - configures Tomcat, Apache and Railo with defaults, and gives you a bare-bones index.cfm.

     $ git clone git@github.com:bdcravens/railo-vagrant.git
     $ git submodule init